pulpgrinder/passiflora/README.md

 | `.\build clean` | Remove all build artifacts (Windows) |

+## Making the App Your Own

+Obviously you're gonna want to put your own HTML, JavaScript, CSS, images, and such inside the src/www folder.
+Here are some other customizations you'll probably want to make before building something for release.

+### Setting the Program Name

+Edit `PROGNAME` in the `Makefile` (macOS/Linux) or `build.bat` (Windows) to your preferred name for the package.

 ### Permissions

 The file `src/permissions` controls which platform capabilities are compiled into the app.
 Each line has the form `name 0` or `name 1`.
 Permissions default to off (0) if omitted.
 By default, all permissions are turned on.
 For apps you're planning to distribute, you should turn everything off except the ones you actually need (app stores frown on unnecessary permissions).